Premises Liability Accidents

 • Parking lots.
 An example would be a poorly lit area or damaged pavement that causes a fall and injury.
 Another example would be lack of security measures, especially in an area known to be dangerous or prone to crime.

 • Amusement parks and sporting venues.
-Southern California is home to some of the biggest amusement parks and sporting venues in the world, receiving tens of thousands of visitors on a daily basis.
+California is home to some of the biggest amusement parks and sporting venues in the world, receiving tens of thousands of visitors on a daily basis.
 Accidents occurring at amusements may be caused by dangerous or defectively designed rides or attractions.
 They may be the result of some type of mechanical failure or improper maintenance of the grounds or attractions.
 Accidents may also be caused by negligent or poorly trained employees or inadequate protocols or procedures.
 Lastly inadequate posted warnings or instructions may contribute to accidents.

 Determining who is responsible or legally liable in premises accident